-Acquiring a reckless driving charge is a very serious problem for both out-of-state drivers as it is for locals.
+Acquiring a reckless driving charge is a very serious problem for both out-of-state vehicle operators as it is for locals.
 Both have to go through Virginia’s difficult traffic laws.
-Likewise to locals, out-of-state drivers need to appear in court for reckless driving charges.
-If a driver is charged with reckless driving, the driver will be given a court date at which he/she needs to appear.
+Likewise to locals, out-of-state drivers need to appear in court for rash operation vehicle charges.
+If a vehicle operator is charged with reckless driving, the driver will be given a court date at which he/she needs to appear.
 If they don’t appear, the judge has a couple of options to choose from.
 They can try them in their absence or they can issue an arrest warrant to try to make the person appear for court.
-It is best if the driver shows up to court in the date required rather than risk a potential warrant, however, in many cases appearance can be waived if counsel is retained.
+It is best if the vehicle operator shows up to court in the date required rather than risk a potential warrant, however, in many cases appearance can be waived if counsel is retained.

 The following are the penalties for a reckless driving charge in the state of Virginia:

-If the driver is convicted of reckless driving under Virginia law, he/she can be sentenced to up to 12 months in jail.
+If the driver is convicted of reckless driving under VA law, he/she can be sentenced to up to 12 months in jail.

-A reckless driving charge in Virginia can result in a fine of up to $2,500.
+A reckless driving charge in VA can result in a fine of up to $2,500.

 The driver can have his/her license suspended for up to six months if he/she is convicted of reckless driving in the State of Virginia.